-Assam government fails to control law and order, says APCC president Bhupen Bora
+Assam government fails to restrain law and order, says Bhupen Bora

 The goons also vandalized a Scorpio car used by the Congress workers on the spot.

-During the visit, Bora and his team also met the victimized Congress workers and assessed their health conditions.
+During the visit, Bora and his team also met the victimized Congress workers and took stock of their health conditions.